john-science/python_for_scientists/classes/18_mongo/lecture_18_mongo.md

 ## Application Design

-A major design choice when using Mongo is whether you want to store an entire dataset, or just a reference to it, in a subdocument.
-There are some really good rules-of-thumb for when to do either:
+A major design chocie when using Mongo is if you want to store a dataset in a subdocument, or if you want to store just a reference to it.
+Here is the breakdown to help you decide which will be better for you:

 Embedding is better for... | References are better for...
 -------------------------- | ----------------------------